Key Breed Facts

 When it comes to their coat, the Braque d'Auvergne boasts a short, rather fine and very shiny coat with no undercoat.
-The accepted breed colour is as follows:
+The accepted breed colours for Kennel Club registration are as follows:

 Being such active, intelligent dogs, they need to be given the right amount of daily mental stimulation and physical exercise for them to be truly happy, well-rounded and obedient characters.
 They are not the best choice for first time owners because they need to be trained and handled by someone who is familiar with the breed or this type of hardworking dog.
 The Braque d'Auvergne thrives in a household where one person usually stays at home when everyone else is out of the house and with people who spend as much time as possible in the great outdoors with a canine companion at their side.